Southern Sardinia: A Family Guide to Italy's Hidden Paradise

 Genn'e Mari beach in Southern Sardinia

-The Beaches: Hidden Gems of Southern Sardinia
+The Beaches of Southern Sardinia

 One of the biggest highlights of our trip was discovering some absolutely stunning beaches that felt like our own private paradise.
 Unlike the crowded shores we'd experienced elsewhere in Italy, these beaches offered space to breathe and crystal-clear waters that rivaled any Caribbean destination.
 If we found that a beach was too crowded, we could easily find another beach that offered more space with the same stunning surroundings.